 Resources Used and Skills Needed

 - Staffing: Dr. Sabgir spends approximately 20 hours a week organizing speakers and otherwise preparing for the walks; his office manager provides a small amount of assistance as well.
 In 2009, he added a program director.
 Participating physicians donate their time during the walks.
 Additional assistance, including generating publicity for the program, making snacks, and performing other needed tasks, is provided by Dr. Sabgir's family members.
 All physicians, nurses, staff are volunteers.
-The expansion of the program has increased to over 81 walks in 23 states and 4 countries.
+The expansion of the program has increased to over 114 walks in 30 states and 4 countries (updated October 2013).

 - Costs: Each walk has costs for healthy snacks/drinks at approximately $100/walk.
 Each site must have Liability Insurance.
 The cost for the coverage is $225/year.
 Other costs not associated with each walk site are the Web site, shipping, merchandise and general admin/overhead.